Tippi Hedren: Later career (1982–present)

 After Roar, Hedren accepted any low-budget television or cinema role that could help bring funds to her foundation to provide protection, shelter, care, and maintenance for the animals at the Shambala Preserve.
 In 1982, she co-starred with Leslie Nielsen in Foxfire Light.
 She appeared in several television series, including Hart to Hart in 1983 and the late-night horror series Tales from the Darkside in 1984.
-In the 1985 pilot episode of The New Alfred Hitchcock Presents, she made a brief appearance as a waitress in a bar who berates a customer, played by her daughter Melanie Griffith.
-In 1990, she had a nonspeaking, minor part as a wealthy widow romanced by Michael Keaton in the film Pacific Heights (1990), which also starred her daughter.
+In the 1985 pilot episode of The New Alfred Hitchcock Presents, she made a brief appearance in the segment "Man from the South" as a waitress in a bar who berates a customer, played by her daughter Melanie Griffith.
+In 1990, she had a nonspeaking, minor part as Florence Peters, a wealthy widow romanced by James Danforth (Michael Keaton) in the film Pacific Heights (1990), which also starred her daughter.
 That same year, she had a role on The Bold and the Beautiful, a daytime soap opera she said she was "proud to have in my resume".